xying21/ckb_sdk/docs/javasdk/quickstart.md

    > gradle build
    ```

-### Step 8.
-Run a Main Method
+### Step 5.
+Run a main method.

-To run a main method:
+To run a main method of a Java class, for example, [RpcExample](https://github.com/nervosnetwork/ckb-sdk-java/blob/develop/example/src/main/java/org/nervos/ckb/RpcExample.java), by using Gradle:

-2. Update the `build.gradle` file.
+1. Update the `build.gradle` file.

-   The following example inserts the tasks in the `build.gradle` file to run the main method of the `RpcExample` class with the application plugin.
+   The following example inserts the tasks in the `build.gradle` file to run the main method of the [RpcExample](https://github.com/nervosnetwork/ckb-sdk-java/blob/develop/example/src/main/java/org/nervos/ckb/RpcExample.java) class with the application plugin.

    ```groovy title="myDapp/build.gradle" {7-15}
    apply plugin: 'java'
    repositories {